 - Cold hands and feet

-You may have a greater risk of developing anemia if you are carrying multiples, have two pregnancies close together, do not eat enough iron-rich foods, or if you had heavy periods prior to pregnancy.
+You may have a greater risk of developing anemia if you are carrying multiples, have two pregnancies close together, do not eat enough iron-rich foods, or have had heavy periods prior to pregnancy.

 How Do I Ensure I Am Getting Enough Iron?

-Iron is found in many different kinds of foods, including cereals, oysters, beef, beans and lentils.
-It can, however, be hard to ingest the necessary amount of iron through a regular diet—and especially when pregnant, when iron needs are higher.
-Doctors will therefore often recommend a dietary supplement containing iron, especially for patients who have a current diagnosis or past history of anemia.
+Iron is found in many different kinds of foods, including cereals, oysters, beef, beans, and lentils.
+It can, however, be hard to ingest the necessary amount of iron through a regular diet — and especially when pregnant, when iron needs are higher.
+Doctors often recommend pregnant women take a dietary supplement containing iron, especially if they have a current diagnosis or past history of anemia.
 There are many different types of iron supplements available, and many prenatal vitamins contain some form of iron supplementation.3,4

-Sumalate® (Ferrous asparto glycinate), a iron form used in the Prenate® Vitamin Family prescription prenatal vitamins, is a highly advanced and absorbable form of this crucial mineral.
-Sumalate® allows for maximum absorption of iron with little to no side effects.5-8
+Sumalate® (ferrous asparto glycinate), an iron form used in the Prenate® Vitamin Family prescription prenatal vitamins, is a highly advanced and absorbable form of this crucial mineral.
+Sumalate® allows for maximum absorption of iron with few to no side effects.5-8

-For patients, be sure to ask your doctor about the different iron forms and options for your specific needs as not all iron is created equal.
-Different iron forms have different levels of absorption which can impact the side effects.
-Higher doses of iron is not always better so be sure to discuss what choices are available.
+If you are pregnant or trying to conceive, be sure to ask your doctor about the different iron forms and options for your specific needs, as not all iron is created equal.
+Different iron forms have different levels of absorption which can impact side effects.
+Higher doses of iron are not always better, so be sure to discuss what choices are available.

 Below are links to learn more about the prenatal vitamins with iron that the Prenate® Vitamin Family offers: